JoeSchiff/Excel_Auto_Populate/README.md

 VBA alternate +\
 gif\
 image for each step -\
-use col names for each step\
+use col names for each step +\
-alternate improved version\
+full improved version\
 fix col names, colors, notes, extend rows, data val for IUs +\
 files names